 For hobbyists the great pleasure is using this machine to plane table tops or other wide pieces of timber.
 This machine has a working width of 6-3/4 inches and cuts 1/16-inch in a single pass.

 Best Cordless Planer

 Cordless planers come into their own when you need to do something small and do not want the trouble of running cables.

 Makita say that their 18-Volt cordless is designed for remodeling work, door and window installation, finishing carpentry in general, and deck installation.

 In other words, no one would want a cordless for shop work but if you just need to shave a little off a cupboard door here, or a window frame there, they are very useful.

-- The most important thing is something to hold whatever you are working on, and keep it absolutley steady.
+- The most important thing is something that will hold whatever you are working on, keeping it absolutely steady.
 This can mean a genuine woodworking bench, a workmate, or, maybe, just a set of clamps that can used in place of a vice.

 - A face-mask.
 Dust from boards manufactured with glues like MDF and plywood are especially harmful.

 - Squares and levels.

 - It might sound crazy, but it can useful to have a fan in your work room.
 Blow that dust away from you (and keep cool!).

 - Ear plugs or ear protectors.